 Breast MRI requires an injection of contrast agent to help brighten any breast abnormalities.
 A patient must lie still on their stomach for several scans.
 The total examination time is usually around 40 to 60 minutes.

-If you are scheduled for a breast MRI at Albemarle Hospital, please contact us at (252) 384-4700 with any questions or concerns.
+If you are scheduled for a breast MRI at Sentara Albemarle Medical Center, please contact us at (252) 384-4700 with any questions or concerns.

-Breast Specific Gamma Imaging (BSGI) is one of the latest technologies physicians use in their fight against breast cancer, and Albemarle Hospital is of the only hospital in northeast North Carolina offering this state-of-the-art imaging tool.
+Breast Specific Gamma Imaging (BSGI) is one of the latest technologies physicians use in their fight against breast cancer, and Sentara Albemarle Medical Center is one of the only hospitals in northeast North Carolina offering this state-of-the-art imaging tool.
 BSGI is typically used as an additional breast imaging resource to aid in the detection of early stage breast cancers following a mammography, breast ultrasound or, magnetic resonance imaging (MRI).
 BSGI is particularly effective in women with dense breast tissue and those who have had breast augmentation or implants.

 Before the scan, the patient is injected with a small amount of harmless radioactive tracer, which is absorbed by all the body’s cells.
 Because cancerous cells have a higher rate of metabolic activity than normal cells, they absorb a greater amount of the tracer and appear as “dark spots” or “hot spots” on the resulting image.
 The test usually lasts approximately 45 minutes, and patients can even sit upright and watch television throughout the procedure.